About

 What the children did

-The children’s Trains of Thought come from eight groups, each working over a day with Big Brum, exploring and talking about ‘all things train’: reading stories about trains; singing songs and trying out actions and noises; meeting railway staff at the station and on the train; using a VIP ticket to make a return journey to Birmingham International; making ‘stop’ and ‘go’ flags and painting railway carriages; talking about what they were doing and everything that they could see.
+The children’s Trains of Thought come from 14 groups in 2024 and 2026, each working and playing with Big Brum, exploring and talking about ‘all things train’: reading stories about trains; singing songs and trying out actions and noises; making ‘stop’ and ‘go’ flags and painting railway carriages; talking about what they were doing and everything that they could see.
+In 2024, the children met railway staff at the station and on the train and used a VIP ticket to make a return journey to Birmingham International.
+In 2026, they met Engineer Small - an ever-forgetful character from one of the stories - and everybody helped him out as we went on an incredible journey together.

 Thanks to our funders: